BAK2K3/covid-dashboard/README.md

 When a user selects a visualisation method from the Toggler, the relevant How-To Content is presented.
 Upon engaging with the section (by either selecting a country or a statistic, where applicable), the appropriate Visualisation Content replaces the How-To Content.

-**How-To Content**
-The How-To Content provides a simple set of instructions, explaining how the user can interact with the requested visualisation method.
+- **How-To Content**: The How-To Content provides a simple set of instructions, explaining how the user can interact with the requested visualisation method.

-**Visualisation Content**
-The Visualisation Content presents the user with the requested data (either country or statistic) in the requested visualisation method.
+- **Visualisation Content**: The Visualisation Content presents the user with the requested data (either country or statistic) in the requested visualisation method.

 #### Footer